Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 > As a client, I want to send a request to get all existing books, so that I can see a list of books, with their `id`, `title`, and `description` of the book.

-### Predict HTTP Requests, Responses, and Logic
+### Planning HTTP Requests, Responses, and Logic

-Let's consider the endpoint to create a book:
+As before, we should think about the typical HTTP verb and endpoint used for requests that retrieve all records of a particular model.

+For this feature, a `GET` request to the `/books` path follows the expected structure.

 | HTTP Method | Endpoint |
 | ----------- | -------- |
 | `GET`       | `/books` |

-No request body.
+`GET` requests do not include a request body, so no additional planning around the request body is needed.

 The response we want to send back is a list of JSON objects (dictionaries) with `id`, `title`, and `description`: